-Dr. Taylor is the Chief Scientific Officer at Arvinas.
-He came to the Company after nearly 10 years at Pfizer Oncology, most recently as an Early Development Team Leader.
-In this role, Dr. Taylor was responsible for leading a cross-functional drug development team that conducted Phase 1 and Phase 2 clinical trials for multiple assets in several cancer indications.
-His initial role at Pfizer Oncology was as Senior Director of Translational Oncology.
-In this role, he was responsible for directing translational science activities, which included designing and executing translational research plans and leading companion diagnostic partnerships for programs in both preclinical and clinical (Phase 1 -3) stages.
+Dr. Ian Taylor serves as the Chief Scientific Officer at Arvinas.
+Prior to joining Arvinas, Dr. Taylor served a decade at Pfizer Oncology as an Early Development Team Leader.
+During this time, Dr. Taylor was responsible for leading a cross-functional drug development team that conducted Phase 1 and Phase 2 clinical trials for multiple assets in several cancer indications.
+He also served as Senior Director of Translational Oncology, where he was responsible for directing translational science activities, which included designing and executing translational research plans and leading companion diagnostic partnerships for programs in both preclinical and clinical (Phase 1 -3) stages.

 Dr. Taylor earned his B.A. from Bowdoin College and his Ph.D. in Molecular Biology and Genetics from Harvard University.
 He also completed his postdoctoral training in the laboratory of Dr. Harold Varmus at the University of California, San Francisco and the National Institutes of Health (NIH).